US STOCKS-Wall St higher as biotechs rally on M&A deals

 lackluster recovery in the U.S. housing market could be

-the Nasdaq Composite was recording 72 new highs and 34 new lows.
+lows; the Nasdaq Composite was recording 49 new highs and 9 new

 (Editing by Chizu Nomiyama and Nick Zieminski)